I’m a vegetarian but I love a good barbecue. So my biggest fear is not being able to enjoy grilled food in Croatia.

 If the summer wasn’t hot enough

 Barbecue in Croatia is a seasonal thing.
-With the arrival of warm and sunny weather, Croats begin greasing up their grills.
+With the arrival of warm and sunny weather, Croats begin dusting off their fire-pits and greasing up their grill racks.

 Celebrating the arrival of sunshine is a trait common to most cultures.
 For example, the English make the most of even the shyest ray of sunshine to do a countryside walk.
 Croats stay put in their backyards to grill meat.